-JCC offers a breakfast program to all grades PreSchool through High School from 7:30 a.m.-8:00 a.m. on all days when school is in session.
+JCC offers a breakfast program to all grades, PreSchool through High School, from 7:30 a.m. to 8:00 a.m. on all days when school is in session.

-It should be noted that there are many JCC teachers who also assist students before and after school as well as at recess or at lunch.
-Whenever assistance is needed, our teachers are supportive.
+It is worth noting that many JCC teachers also provide assistance to students before and after school, as well as during recess and lunch.
+Whenever help is needed, our teachers are supportive.